tessakremser-lgtm/ai-social-good-project/README.md

 ##Oversight and Tradeoff

 Human review sits right after AI provides the structured output.
 Humans will be the ones verifying the complaints and taking action in consequence to them.
 If a complaint has null values or fields that are unknown, it is the human's job to fill in or even find out the missing data in serious cases.
+Vague descriptions can be a cause for the need of human check ups.
 This can make the process less efficient, but having knowlegde and accuracy about illegal food waste is of higher importance.
-Therefore, in some cases there will be a trade off in efficiency due to missing data.
+Therefore, in some cases there will be a trade off in efficiency due to missing data because decisions need accountability.